chperera/HIMA2/README.md

 # HIMA2
-This includes the R codes for the targeted mediation analysis for high dimensional mediators.
+This includes the R codes to estimate and test high-dimensional mediation effects.